ArtifexSoftware/MuPDF.NET/docs/classes/Document.rst

     :arg int linear: Save a linearised version of the document.
 This option creates a file format for improved performance for Internet access.
 Excludes "incremental".

-    :arg int pretty: Prettify the document source for better readability.
-PDF objects will be reformatted to look like the default output of :meth:`Document.GetXrefObject`.

     :arg int noNewId: Suppress the update of the file's `/ID` field.
 If the file happens to have no such field at all, also suppress creation of a new one.
 Default is `false`, so every save will lead to an updated file identification.

+    :arg int pretty: Prettify the document source for better readability.
+PDF objects will be reformatted to look like the default output of :meth:`Document.GetXrefObject`.

     :arg int permissions: Set the desired permission levels.
 See :ref:`PermissionCodes` for possible values.
 Default is granting all.

     :arg int encryption: Set the desired encryption method.
 See :ref:`EncryptionMethods` for possible values.

-    :arg string ownerPW: Set the document's owner password.
+    :arg string owner_pw: Set the document's owner password.
 If not provided, the user password is taken if provided.
 The string length must not exceed 40 characters.

-    :arg string userPW: Set the document's user password.
+    :arg string user_pw: Set the document's user password.
 The string length must not exceed 40 characters.

-    :arg int useObjstms: Compression option that converts eligible PDF object definitions to information that is stored in some other object's :data:`stream` data.
+    :arg int use_objstms: Compression option that converts eligible PDF object definitions to information that is stored in some other object's :data:`stream` data.
 Depending on the `deflate` parameter value, the converted object definitions will be compressed -- which can lead to very significant file size reductions.

+    :arg int compression_effort:

+      * 0 for default
+      * 1 for minimum effort.
+      * 100 for maximum effort.

+    :arg bool raise_on_repair: If `true` we raise an exception if the save caused a repair.
+This is useful because repairs can cause changes to be lost.

     .. warning:: The method does not check, whether a file of that name already exists, will hence not ask for confirmation, and overwrite the file.
 It is your responsibility as a programmer to handle this.